Frequently asked questions about vinyl flooring

 How do I lay vinyl flooring?

 At Carpetright we advise using a professional flooring fitter in order to achieve the best finish for your chosen vinyl flooring.
-Our recommended fitters are approved by Which?
-Trusted Traders, they will ensure you get the perfect fit and finish.
+Our professional fitting arrangement service is approved by Which?
+Trusted Traders.
+The independent fitters will ensure you get the perfect fit and finish.
 However, if you’d like to try fitting vinyl flooring yourself, we’ve put together a vinyl fitting guide with expert hints and tips to help you along the way.

 Which flooring is best for me, Vinyl or Lino?